sarthakpandey001/Kisan-Sahayak-Solar-Drone/README.md

 This Projected is implemented under the Unnat Bharat Abhiyaan with an aim to provide drones for farming purposes at reasonable costs.

-## Tools used
+## Tools/Specifications:

 1. Size of drone 1.5 m (diagonal)
-2. Arm me a carbon fiber
+2. Carbon fiber Arm
-3. 3d printing use
+3. 3D printing use
-4. Pesticide ka tank me sloshing effect kam karne ke hisab se design, based on, based on
+4. Design based on reducing sloshing effect on Pesticide tank.
 5. Propeller blades material- ABS plastic
 6. 2 GPS sensor
 7. Software to control and automatic
 8. Pesticides nozzle on all 4 legs
-9. A compressor pump is used to send liquid to the nozzle
+9. A compressor pump (to send liquid to the nozzle).

 ## Why do we select 4 rotors?